vertigis/workflow-activities-salesforce/README.md

-This project contains activities for accessing an organizations data via the Salesforce REST API.
-[Click here](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_rest.htm) for more information on the resources and requests avaialble via the Salesforce REST API
+This project contains activities for accessing an organization's data via the Salesforce REST API.
+[Click here](https://developer.salesforce.com/docs/atlas.en-us.api_rest.meta/api_rest/intro_rest.htm) for more information on the resources and requests available via the Salesforce REST API
 ## Requirements

 ### Salesforce